This site presents a reference view of an IDDAS-compatible implementation.

 IDDAS runs on infrastructure, but it is not merely infrastructure.
 The protocol defines what must remain true regardless of implementation.

-IDDAS uses a blockchain as a verification layer - to lock rules and make outcomes auditable.
+IDDAS uses blockchain only as a verification layer - to lock rules and make outcomes auditable.
 It is not a token system, not a marketplace, and not a wallet-based user experience.
 Participants can activate and participate without touching crypto.

 People do not feel processed.
 They feel included.